matiasraisanen/food-fight/README.md

 On the front end, the user will type a food into a search box and press "submit".

-The frontend will then call API Gateway, which will forward the request to a lambda function, which will then in turn call **Fineli foods API** with the requested food.
-The lambda function will then parse the "fighter" stats from the resolved API call, and return them to the frontend.
+The frontend will then call API Gateway, which will forward the request to a lambda function, which will in turn call **Fineli foods API** with the requested food.
+The lambda function will then transform the nutritional contents received into character stats, and return them to the frontend.

 Once the user has selected two combatants, they will press "begin" to start the fight.
 The frontend will then use simple maths to calculate the winner of the food fight, and display the results to the user.